-- Allow the batter to rest for 5-10 minutes, allowing the coconut flour/rolled oats to thicken.
-If the batter is too thick, continue to add milk of choice.
+- Allow the batter to rest for 1-2 minutes, to thicken.
+If the batter is too thick, continue to add more milk as needed.

-- Preheat a greased/oiled pan over low-medium heat.
-Pour scant 1/4 cup portions of batter on the hot pan.
+- Place a greased pan over medium heat.
+Once hot, pour scant 1/4 cup portions of batter on the hot pan.
 Cover the pan and cook for 2-3 minutes, until bubbles form on the edges and flip.
 Continue cooking until all the batter is used up.